Sharp Coefficient Bounds for certain $q$-Starlike Functions: Introduction

-The theory of $q$-calculus extends classical analysis by replacing conventional limits with a parameter $q$.
-Since Jackson's foundational work on $q$-differentiation and $q$-integration \cite{5,6}, this field has found diverse applications in optimal control theory, fractional calculus, and $q$-difference equations.
-The $q$-derivative operator plays a crucial role in special functions, quantum theory, and statistical mechanics, with $q$-generalizations revealing profound connections to quantum physics.
-Recent developments in geometric function theory include the work of Srivastava \emph{et al.} \cite{18}, who investigated general families of $q$-starlike functions associated with Janowski functions.
-Khan and Abaoud \cite{11}, who derived coefficient inequalities and Hankel determinant estimates for a new subclass of $q$-starlike functions.
-Srivastava \emph{et al.} \cite{30}, by utilising the concepts from $q$-calculus, an upper bound for the third-order Hankel determinant is obtained for a subclass of $q$-starlike functions.
-Sabir \emph{et al.} \cite{31}, extended the notions of $q$-starlikeness and $q$-convexity to encompass multivalent $q$-starlikeness and multivalent $q$-convexity.
-Khan \emph{et al.} \cite{1}, studied coefficient bounds for symmetric $q$-starlike functions defined via certain conic domains.
+The theory of $q$-calculus extends classical analysis by replacing conventional limit-based operators with a deformation parameter $q$, thereby introducing a discrete and scale-dependent framework.
+Since Jackson’s foundational work on $q$-differentiation and $q$-integration \cite{5,6}, this theory has evolved significantly and found applications in diverse areas such as optimal control, fractional calculus, and $q$-difference equations.
+The $q$-derivative operator plays a central role in the study of special functions, quantum theory, and statistical mechanics, where $q$-generalizations capture underlying quantum and non-uniform structures.
+Recent developments in this area can be seen in \cite{32,2,30,21,11}.

 For two analytic functions \(f\) and \(g\), we say \(f\) is subordinate to \(g\), denoted by \(f \prec g\), if there exists a Schwarz function \(w(z) \in \mathcal{B}_0\) such that \(f(z) = g(w(z))\).
 If \(g\) is univalent in \(\mathbb{D}\), then \(f \prec g\) is equivalent to the conditions \(f(0) = g(0)\) and \(f(\mathbb{D}) \subseteq g(\mathbb{D})\).